 3. Factor in the Cost of Materials

 When pricing your art, it’s important to remember to factor in the cost of any materials you may have used to create your piece.
 For example, if you’ve used expensive paints or materials in your work, you may want to increase the price accordingly.
-By taking the cost of materials into account, you can ensure that you’re making a fair profit on your artwork.
+By considering the cost of materials, you can ensure that you’re making a fair profit on your artwork.

-You will also want to consider eBay fees, transaction fees and shipping, and handling costs.
+You will also want to consider eBay fees, transaction fees, shipping, and handling costs.

 How to Figure Out the Profit Made From an Art Sale